 PSE Summer School

 The PSE Summer School offers research-oriented teaching by leading experts in their fields.
 These started in 2016 with four topics that brought together over a hundred participants from all over the world.
-The participants rated the programmes 3.5 out of 4 on average (regarding course contents, professors and organization).
+They rated the programs 3.5 out of 4 on average (regarding course contents, professors and organization).
 This first successful round has encouraged PSE to continue developing its Summer School in 2017.

-- Participant profiles, Fees, application file and deadline...
-How to apply? - before March 15, 2017
+- Participant profiles, Fees, application file...
+How to apply? - before May 15

-- You’ve made your choice for 1 or more programme(s), go directly to the application website www.pse-application.eu
+- You’ve made your choice for 1 or more program(s), go directly to www.pse-application.eu

-- Should you have any questions, please feel free to contact us directly: summer-school psemail.eu
+- Should you have any questions, please contact us : summer-school psemail.eu